List of Gargoyles characters: Jeffrey Robbins

 Jeffery Robbins (voiced by Paul Winfield) is a blind author, a former Vietnam Vet, and a friend of Hudson.
 He helps Hudson find Macbeth.
 Afterward, he taught Hudson how to read, and decided to write a book based on the Scrolls of Merlin which he called The Sword and the Staff.
 When Demona unleashes a spell to turn the citizens of Manhattan to stone by broadcasting the spell on all television channels, Hudson and the clan visit Robbins and discover that blind people are immune to the spell.

 During the Halloween of 1996, Robbins admitted to being aware that Hudson is a Gargoyle—due to the late night visits, Scottish accent, scents of leather and concrete, and Hudson's refusal to shake his hand.
-The scene was based on a similar one from a non-canon Goliath Chronicles episode.
+The scene was based on a similar one from a Goliath Chronicles episode.

 Robbins helps a blind Hudson recover his eyesight after discovering Hudson is a gargoyle.

 Vinnie Grigori

 Vinnie Grigori (voiced by Jeff Bennett) is another man who has had various encounters with the Manhattan clan, whom he blames for an unfortunate string of bad luck.
 He is seen first as a motorcycle rider whose bike is "stolen" and crashed by Lex; Grigori had his license revoked, as his recollection of Lex would lead the judge to believe he was intoxicated.
 He is next seen as a security guard for Cyberbiotics' airship—the night Goliath and Demona destroy it.
 He is at Sevarius's labs when Goliath captures Sevarius to force him to make a cure for the Mutates (for which Grigori was fired).
 He later shows up carrying a huge bazooka, which he uses to finally get revenge on Goliath—stalking Goliath as he and Hudson battled Wolf and the spirit of Hakon—shooting him in the face... with a banana cream pie.

 He appeared as a reluctant recruit of the Quarrymen under pressure from Castaway, where he worked to save Goliath and Elisa from being killed.
 He then left to take a job in Japan.
 He eventually leaves on flight 994 and ends up lost in Tokyo.
-Vinnie's name and voice is a spoof of the character Vinnie Barbarino from the show Welcome Back, Kotter, and even refers to the Bazooka he used on Goliath as Mr. Carter.
-The cream pie that it shoots is a tribute to another Disney show, Bonkers, which Gargoyles creator Greg Weisman once worked on.
+Vinnie's name and voice is a spoof of the character Vinnie Barbarino from the show Welcome Back, Kotter, and even refers to the bazooka he used on Goliath as Mr. Carter.
+The cream pie that it shoots is a tribute to another Disney show, Bonkers, which Gargoyles creator Greg Weisman worked on.